SaketTommundrum/P-and-L_Rorock_industries-PowerBI/README.md

 Training & Learning: A great learning tool for finance professionals exploring dashboard creation.

 📸 Screenshots / Demos
-You can include screenshots of the dashboard here once exported as .png or .jpg files.

-Example placement:

 Landing Page:
 ![image](https://github.com/user-attachments/assets/a1b4f2a5-d60c-4e95-8042-69a6c13f00de)